MotiTheWizerd/vsextenstion/docs/layout-and-panels.md

 - All file opening operations target the main editor
 - Diff views open in the main editor area
 - Preserves the chat panel accessibility
+- If VS Code routes a new editor to the chat group by mistake, a small guard moves it back to the main editor automatically

 ```typescript
 // File opening